thoughtco/statamic-stop-forum-spam/README.md

 ## Configuration

-By default all Form Submissions will be checked for the presence of an `text` with a type of `email` field, and if found a check will be run.
-It fallsback to checking for a handle that you can specify in the config.
+By default all Form Submissions will be checked for the presence of a `text` field with a type of `email` field, and if found a check will be run.
+It fallsback to checking for a field of any type with a fallback handle that you can specify in the config.

 If you want to override this, publish the config: